-TUBERCULOSIS-ITS JOURNEY IN THE LIVES OF MANKIND
+TUBERCULOSIS-ITS JOURNEY IN THE LIVES

 The ancient Greek literature mentions of a disease called “Phthisis”.
 Hippocrates described the disease as the most common illness of his time, typically affecting young adults and nearly always fatal.
 While Hippocrates thought Phthisis to be hereditary in nature, Aristotle believed it was contagious.